Access to medicinal cannabis products: steps to using access schemes

 Conditions of approval/authorisation and ongoing regulatory requirements

-After a medical practitioner has received approval for import and supply of a medicinal cannabis product for administration by the patient, under either the SAS or the Authorised Prescriber Scheme, there are a number of ongoing requirements with which the medical practitioner must comply.
-These include following the conditions of any approvals granted, obtaining informed consent and any reporting requirements.
+After a medical practitioner has received any necessary approvals for import and supply of a medicinal cannabis product for administration by the patient, under either the SAS (Category A or B) or the Authorised Prescriber Scheme, there are a number of ongoing requirements with which the medical practitioner must comply.
+These include following the conditions of any approvals granted, obtaining conditions of any approvals granted, obtaining informed consent and any reporting requirements.

-Each approval under either the SAS or the Authorised Prescriber Scheme will be provided with particular conditions relating to that approval.
+Each notification/ approval under the SAS or authorisation under the Authorised Prescriber Scheme will be provided with particular conditions relating to that approval.